Fixed-Time State Transfer via Pontryagin Extremals: Setup and Preliminaries

 \subsection{Related works on curves in $\mathbb{R}^2$ and $\mathbb{R}^3$ with prescribed curvature bounds}

-Study on curves with prescribed curvature bound has a rich history beginning from the well-known Markov-Dubins problem, raised by A. A. Markov in 1889.
-The question was to identify the structure of the shortest curve in $\mathbb{R}^n$ with a prescribed curvature bound, initial and terminal locations and directions.
-The two-dimensional case was first addressed by geometric means in~\cite{dubins1957}, concluding that the minimizers have structures of CSC, CCC, or their respective subsegments.
-Analogous conclusion was reproduced in~\cite{Pecsvaradi1972,Johnson1974,Boissonnat1992} by applying PMP to the following ordinary differential equation (ODE) representation of Dubins car.
+Shortest paths with a prescribed curvature bound have been extensively studied in the literature.
+The planar case was first addressed in~\cite{dubins1957}, concluding that the minimizers have structures of CSC, CCC, or their respective subsegments.
+Analogous conclusion was reproduced later by applying PMP to the following Dubins car dynamics~(\cite{Pecsvaradi1972}).